Make Canopy User Python be your default Python (i.e. on the PATH)

 Start python or ipython from a terminal session, do import sys; sys.prefix, and check that the output value ends in "Enthought/Canopy[something]/User" (specifically, it should match most of the path shown in the platform-specific table below.
 It should also match the value of sys.prefix that is shown when you type the same command in the Canopy GUI's Python panel.

-Usually very easy but not for everyone:
+Set Canopy Preference - usually very easy but not for everyone:

-In Canopy 1.0.3 or higher, open the Canopy Preferences dialog (on the General tab) and click on "Set [Canopy] as default".
+Open the Canopy Preferences dialog (on the General tab) and click on "Set [Canopy] as default".

 This will subsequently cause the OS to open all python files, by default, in the Canopy editor (file association).
 This is the safest approach because it protects you from inadvertently running malicious scripts.
 After a python file has been opened in the Canopy editor, you can run it with a single keystroke.
 Nonetheless, this will be not be the desired behavior for all users, and in this case you should not use this functionality.